Beach Getaway Guide

 from Pune

-Kolhapur — if you want the real experience
+Kolhapur, if you want the real experience

 If you are willing to detour 10-15 minutes off the bypass, Kolhapur is home to some of the spiciest and best food in Maharashtra.
 The tambda rassa (red mutton curry) and pandhra rassa (white chicken curry) are legendary.
 Hotel Opal near Rankala Lake and Hotel Padma near the bus stand are local favourites.
-Warning: Kolhapuri food is seriously spicy.
+One caution though: Kolhapuri food is seriously spicy.
 If you have a sensitive stomach, maybe save this for a standalone Kolhapur trip.

 5.5 hrs